 This is why I emphasize so much what consciousness is and what it's made up of - what I often refer to as our "conscious experience".
 Thoughts are a huge part of how our brains both "communicate" to us as part of our conscious experience and create our realities.

-At some point in the fall of 2013, as I was deeply and badly struggling during the early parts of a massive and mind crushing depressive phase that was part of the mother of all manic depressive episodes, and as I was really beginning to fathom the neuroscience of thought and of the power of thoughts in our minds, I knew I had to work on my thoughts.
+In the fall of 2013, I was deeply and badly struggling during the early parts of a massive and mind crushing depressive phase that was part of the mother of all manic depressive episodes.
+At the same time I was really beginning to fathom and grasp the neuroscience of thought and of the incredible power that thoughts can have in our minds and mental states.
+I was beginning to learn to examine my own thoughts and the roles they played in my mental states and it was at that point that I knew I had to work on my thoughts.
 That fall was also when the fatigue started absolutely hammering me and I was left with being unable to do much else than to spend most of my days just sitting staring out the window.

-I also was beginning to deeply understand how much of our moods and mental states are driven by reactions to those very thoughts and to life around us.
+I also was beginning to deeply understand how much of our moods and mental states are driven by our own reactions to those very thoughts and to life around us.
 I understood that a great deal of what we needed to do was to "retrain" our brains to react differently not only to our own thoughts but to life events, circumstances, challenges and even to our own desires, wants and goals.
+And not only to retrain our brain's reactions to our thoughts but to create different thought patterns altogether.

 The question then became how to do this.

-I knew the principles and benefits of online brain training games and could grasp their potential but a) I'd quickly become wary of the claims made by sites such as Luminosity and b) I'd tried some and quickly realized that these were not what we mental health peeps needed.
+Through the study of neuroplasticity, I was quite familiar with the principles and benefits of online brain training games and could grasp their potential but a) I'd quickly become wary of the claims made by sites such as Luminosity and b) I'd tried some and quickly realized that these were not what we mental health peeps needed.

 What we needed was something that'd help us work on: